History of Joe Mixon in Timeline

 February 2, 2023: Warrant issued for Aggravated Menacing

-On February 2, 2023, a warrant was issued for Joe Mixon's arrest for one count of Aggravated Menacing, alleging he pointed a gun at a woman in downtown Cincinnati and made threatening statements.
+On February 2, 2023, a warrant was issued for Joe Mixon's arrest for one count of Aggravated Menacing after allegedly pointing a gun at a woman.

 February 3, 2023: Aggravated menacing charge dismissed

-On February 3, 2023, the aggravated menacing charge against Joe Mixon was dismissed at the request of The Hamilton County Prosecutor's Office, pending additional investigation.
+On February 3, 2023, less than 24 hours after the warrant was issued, the aggravated menacing charge against Joe Mixon was dismissed at the request of The Hamilton County Prosecutor's Office.

 March 6, 2023: "Shots fired" call at Mixon's home

 On March 6, 2023, the Hamilton County sheriff department responded to a "shots fired" call at Joe Mixon's home.
-An injured child was found on the scene and transported to Cincinnati Children's Hospital Medical Center.
+An injured child was found and transported to Cincinnati Children's Hospital Medical Center.

-On March 16, 2023, Hamilton County prosecutors charged Joe Mixon's sister and her boyfriend in connection to the "shots fired" incident at his home.
-Joe Mixon was not charged.
+On March 16, 2023, Hamilton County prosecutors charged Joe Mixon's sister and her boyfriend in the "shots fired" case at his home, but Mixon was not charged.

 On August 17, 2023, Joe Mixon was found not guilty and acquitted of the aggravated menacing charges following a four-day trial in Hamilton County Municipal Court.